Install and Load

 1. Download the Offline Installation Package

-Please download from Baidu Netdisk.
-If the link is invalid, please contact wuxingxing@pwmat.com or support@pwmat.com by email:
+Please access the Baidu Netdisk link to download.
+If the link becomes invalid, please contact wuxingxing@pwmat.com

 tar -xzvf pwmlff_cpu-2024.5.sh.tar.gz